 ‘In this engaging volume, an international team of experts skillfully dissects the achievements and failures of the coloured revolutions—a series of popular uprisings that swept through post-socialist societies from 2000 to 2005.
 In doing so, they raise deeper questions about the conditions under which revolutionary change translates into revolutionary results.’ — Mark R. Beissinger, Professor of Politics, Princeton University, and author of Nationalist Mobilization and the Collapse of the Soviet State

 ‘This is not the first book about the ‘coloured revolutions’, but this sets a new standard.
 The analysis is considered, the country chapters are by acknowledged experts, the focus is on the actors themselves and the process of change in which they engaged.
 I will be bringing this study to the attention of my students and all specialists on the contemporary politics of the post-Soviet world would do well to read it.’ — Stephen White, Professor of Politics, Glasgow University and author of Understanding Russian Politics

-Vicken Cheterian is a historian and journalist, and is currently based at Webster University, Geneva.
+Vicken Cheterian is a historian and political scientist, and he lectures at the University of Geneva and Webster University Geneva.